-Appliances include refrigerators, freezers, ovens, stove-tops, laundry machines, washing machines, dehumidifiers, air conditioner units, dishwashers, water heaters, water coolers, etc.
+Appliances include refrigerators, freezers, ovens, stove-tops, laundry machines, washing machines, dehumidifiers, air conditioner units or AC units, dishwashers, water heaters, water coolers, etc.

 If you are able to donate or sell a working appliance for someone else to reuse, please do so through Craig’s List, Facebook Marketplace, other online platforms, or through businesses or charities that accept appliances for donations (see resources below).

 However if the appliance no longer functions, the best option is to recycle it where possible (see below for resources).
 For non-working appliances, always remove the doors before disposal to protect against entrapment.
 Appliances must have all food and other debris removed.
 Many appliances may be recycled for scrap metal however keep in mind that some appliances contain refrigerant gas (such as Freon/CFCs) that is hazardous and must be removed by a trained technician.
 Examples of common appliances that contain refrigerant gas are refrigerators, freezers, water coolers, air conditioner units, and some dehumidifiers.

 For disposal and recycling, check with your waste hauler, check the Yellow Pages under “scrap metal,” or donate working appliances via the resources listed below.